How to get an IHI

 - Select services or link your first service.

 - Select IHI service from the list

 - Follow the prompts to get your IHI, and link the service.

 Get an IHI using a form

 If you don’t have identification documents, you can get an IHI using the Request an Individual Healthcare Identifier form.
 If you fill in a form, it will take you longer to get an IHI, compared to getting one online.

 You’ll need to provide other acceptable identity documents with your request.

 If you’re concerned about using your real name, you can use a different name or pseudonym to register for an IHI.
 You’ll need an existing IHI before you can request an IHI in a pseudonym name.

-To do this, complete the Request a pseudonym Individual Healthcare Identifier record form.
+To do this, complete the Request or merge a pseudonym Individual Healthcare Identifier record form.